avnet-iotconnect/iotc-stm32-n6-demos/doc/DEVELOPER_GUIDE.md

 ---

 ## Prerequisites
+It's recommended to review the [QuickStart](QUICKSTART.md) guide before proceeding with this document.
 Before starting, ensure you have the following installed on your system:

 - **STM32CubeIDE** (latest version) - [Download here](https://www.st.com/en/development-tools/stm32cubeide.html)